jython/book/chapter19.rst

 every time you have run a test module.
 Our work, then, is to "paste" the suites together.

-Let's build suites using the interactive interpreter.
-First, import the involved
+Let's build suites using the interactive interpreter!

-modules:
+First, import the involved modules:

     >>> import unittest, test_math, test_lists